Component Overview¶

 }

-protocol.
-Unfortunately it does not look possible to publish utils for SwiftUI as a library or framework, so it has to be copied to your project.
+that makes it observable in SwiftUI.
+Unfortunately it does not look possible to publish utils for SwiftUI as a library or framework, so it has to be copied in your project.